tapasvssut/some-techniques-to-choose-ML-Algorithm/README.md

 e.KNN(K nearest neighbour)

 # techniques
-At 1st go for the visualization ,plot a pairplot by using seaborn library then you can make decesion
+At 1st go for the visualization ,draw a pairplot by using seaborn library then you can make decesion

 1. for linear dataset we use logistic regression and for non linear dataset we use decesion tree,random forest,xgboost,KNN(K nearest neighbour).